Pricing starts with the first system and the scope around it.

 - Standard support

-What shapes the starting package
+What shapes the initial scope

 Governance depth